 More and more employers are recognizing the need to address mental health in the workplace.
-The World Health Organization (WHO) reports that the workplace is one of the key environments that impact mental health.
+The World Health Organization (WHO) reports that the workplace is one of the key environments that impacts mental health.
 As winter sets in, it’s even more important that mental health is a workplace priority -- for reasons we will uncover a little bit later.

 How employers can address mental health in the workplace